Physical Beauty (Appearance, Comeliness, Looks, etc.)

 General beauty/looks/appearance is only an outward aesthetic.
-Each race (or even culture) has a range of values for their appearance – normal PC’s must fall within these values.
+Each race (or even culture) has a range of values for their appearance – normal PC’s fall within these values.
 Appearance is relative to the particular aesthetic of a species or culture, and can easily change in relation to others.
-The impact of physical beauty should be stated for your campaign, as it may or may not play any role.
+The impact of Physical Beauty should be stated for your campaign, as it may or may not play any role.
 Social and interpersonal interaction may be influenced by a character’s beauty or aspects of form – it is mostly situational and should be assessed by the GM.
 Distinct aspects of the character’s form help players envision their characters; these are color and/or shape of body areas, birthmarks/scars/tattoos, eyes, hair or fur, skin, limbs/handedness, age, and gender.
+Character Aging may also have an impact on the perception of beauty.

 Influences: Dress, style, makeup and other superficial influences may be able to achieve the same adjustments, offset penalties, or situational influences.
 Any modifiers beyond these would be attributed to serious alien qualities or qualities which inspire actual awe/revulsion (active attraction/avoidance, physical betrayal of feelings), not just social acceptance.

-Determining: It may be determined randomly or by simply accepting the average value and using CP adjustments.
+Determining: Because beauty is not an emphasis in the game, and not part of the normal attribute array, it has a simple scale which may be used.
+It may be determined randomly or by simply accepting the average value and using CP adjustments.

 Hideous: Cost: +2 CP > Any checks influenced by appearance may suffer a -2 penalty